ONSdigital/dp-find-insights-poc-api/swaggerui/TACTICAL.md

 http://ec2-18-193-78-190.eu-central-1.compute.amazonaws.com:25252/swaggerui

-This is a Temporary Fix (TM) until we either move fully to EC2 or support this functionality under the AWS lambda.
+This is a Temporary Fix (TM) until we either move fully to EC2.

 A micro EC2 instance on the free tier was provisioned via the web with an encrypted version of the private key in this directory.